onap/integration/test/mocks/datafilecollector-testharness/simulator-group/README.md

 - Run the docker build command to build the image for the MR simulator: 'docker build -t mrsim:latest .'
 - cd ../dr-sim
 - Run the docker build command to build the image for the DR simulators: \`docker build -t drsim_common:latest .'
-- cd ../ftps-sftp-server
+- cd ../ftpes-sftp-server
-- Check the README.md in ftps-sftp-server dir in case the cert need to be updated.
+- Check the README.md in ftpes-sftp-server dir in case the cert need to be updated.
-- Run the docker build command to build the image for the DR simulators: \`docker build -t ftps_vsftpd:latest -f Dockerfile-ftps .'
+- Run the docker build command to build the image for the DR simulators: \`docker build -t ftpes_vsftpd:latest -f Dockerfile-ftpes .'

 ## Execution